Daoguang Emperor: First Opium War

 During the Daoguang Emperor's reign, China experienced major problems with opium, which was imported into China by British merchants.
 Opium had started to trickle into China during the reign of the Yongzheng Emperor, but was limited to approximately 200 chests annually.
 By the time of the Qianlong era, this amount had increased to 1,000 chests, 4,000 chests by the Jiaqing era and more than 30,000 chests during the Daoguang era.

 The Daoguang Emperor issued many imperial edicts banning opium in the 1820s and 1830s, which were carried out by Lin Zexu, whom he appointed as an Imperial Commissioner to Canton.
 Lin Zexu's efforts to halt the spread of opium in China led directly to the First Opium War.
 With China losing the war, Lin Zexu was made a scapegoat.
 The Daoguang Emperor removed his authority and banished him to Yili.
-The loss in the war exposed Qing China's technological and military inferiority to European powers, this led China in being forced to cede Hong Kong to the British in the Treaty of Nanjing in August 1842, and also pay a hefty indemnity which led the treasury desperate for funds.
+During the war, the Daoguang Emperor ordered 187 British and Indian prisoners of war held captive in Taiwan Prefecture to be summarily executed in 1842 in retaliation for the Chinese defeat at the Battle of Ningpo; the executions were carried out on 10 August by Chinese officials.
+The Chinese defeat in the war exposed Qing China's technological and military inferiority to European powers, which led China in being forced to cede Hong Kong to the British in the Treaty of Nanjing in August 1842, and also pay a hefty indemnity which left the treasury desperate for funds.
 Meanwhile, in the Himalayas, the Sikh Empire attempted an occupation of Tibet but was defeated in the Sino-Sikh war (1841–1842).